 Helping our clients demonstrate stewardship:

-- Our staff provides sustainability plans, greenstreets and smartstreets, and carbon and GHG management plans for transportation projects.
-We have designed light rail and street car lines throughout the U.S., that save tons of CO2 emissions annually.
+- Our staff creates sustainability plans, greenstreets and smartstreets, and carbon and GHG management plans for transportation projects.
+We have designed light rail and street car lines throughout the United States that save tons of CO2 emissions annually.

-- DEA has contributed to more than 25 LEED certified building projects nationwide and has 28 LEED accredited professionals on staff.
+- DEA has contributed to more than 30 LEED-certified building projects nationwide and has 20 LEED-accredited professions on staff.

-- Our water experience includes developing integrated water solutions, green infrastructure, and marketplace solutions to better manage this limited natural resource.
+- With respect to water, a life-sustaining resource, we have developed integrated water solutions, green infrastructure, and marketplace solutions to better manage this limited natural resource.